klapaucius/fphistoryru/compilers.md

 [Thom78]: C. Thomson.
 ALGOL 68 Compiler for IBM S/370.
 Announcement.
 SIGPLAN Notices, Volume 13, Number 11 (November 1978), page 11.
 [TMail]: T mailing list archive. http://people.csail.mit.edu/riastradh/t/tmail.tar.bz2
 [Turn79]: Turner, D. A. (1979).
 A new implementation technique for applicative languages.
 Software: Practice and Experience, 9(1), 31–49. doi:10.1002/spe.4380090105
+[Turn82]: Turner, D.A.
+(1982).
+Recursion Equations as a Programming Language.
+In: Darlington, John, David Turner and Peter B. Henderson.
+“Functional Programming and its Applications: An Advanced Course.”
+[Turn12]: Turner DA.
+Some history of functional programming languages.
+In International Symposium on Trends in Functional Programming 2012 Jun 12 (pp. 1-20).
+Springer, Berlin, Heidelberg.
+[Will88]: J. H. Williams and E. L. Wimmers.
+1988.
+Sacrificing simplicity for convenience: Where do you draw the line?
+In Proceedings of the 15th ACM SIGPLAN-SIGACT symposium on Principles of programming languages (POPL '88).
+Association for Computing Machinery, New York, NY, USA, 169–179. doi:10.1145/73560.73575
 [Wray86]: Wray, Stuart Charles.
 Implementation and programming techniques for functional languages.
 No. UCAM-CL-TR-92.
 University of Cambridge, Computer Laboratory, 1986.
 DOI: 10.48456/tr-92